spatie/lighthouse-php/docs/usage/configuring-a-run.md

 ],
 ```

-To get a hold of the default options, you can call `defaultChromeOptions()`
+To get a hold of the default options, you can call `defaultChromeOptions()`.